KoenZomers/RingSnapshotDownload/README.md

 - Log on once to a two factor authentication enabled Ring account and then have it use the retrieved refresh token to run unattended on subsequent runs
 - Download the latest snapshot from your Ring device
+- List all Ring doorbells and Ring stickupcams you have available under your Ring account
+- Force the Ring device to capture a fresh snapshot

 ## Feedback